Johann Wilhelm Meigen: Last years

 When the French dipterologist Justin Macquart visited him in 1839 to see his collection, Meigen also showed him two thick quarto volumes of drawings containing 300 plates of colored and mostly enlarged drawings of all the species that he had described.
 Macquart told Meigen that he would like to buy them, quoting a price of 1800 francs on behalf of the Jardin des Plantes in Paris.
-He paid an additional 1200 francs for Meigen's collection of Diptera, which also went to Paris.In the 1970s the colour paintings were published as plates by Morge (selection shown immediately below).
+He paid an additional 1200 francs for Meigen's collection of Diptera, which also went to Paris.
+In the 1970s the colour paintings were published as plates by Morge.